matmangio/3dvg-notes/_posts/2024-02-29-Vector-math.md

     \hat{v} \cdot \hat{w} \in [-1, 1]
     $$

-- The dot product of a **vector with a versor** is the **projection of the vector on the direction of the versor**: this is due to the trigonometric definition of cosign as the ratio of the length of the hypotenuse and the length of the adjacent cathetus.
+- The dot product of a **vector with a versor** is the **projection of the vector on the direction of the versor**: this is due to the trigonometric definition of cosine as the ratio of the length of the hypotenuse and the length of the adjacent cathetus.

     $$\vec{v} \cdot \hat{d} = ||\vec{v}|| \cdot \cos(\alpha) = v_d$$